 ZESCO

-RDA + City Councils
+RDA and City Councils

 Copperbelt Energy Corporation (CEC)